Congo Free State propaganda war: The downfall

 Leopold released press statements about the commission hoping to quell the public uproar.
 However, Leopold wanted a private, not a published, report.
 The commission returned with the most evidence of abuse yet – interviews with over a hundred natives and numerous missionaries, documents from the Force Publique detailing deaths and mutilations inflicted, and documents from the Congo State administration proving that Leopold profited more than he reported.

 The CRA obtained the report, and published it in The West African Mail, The New York Times, the Associated Press, and European press agencies.
 The report, Evidence Laid Before the Congo Commission of Inquiry, also became a pamphlet distributed by the CRA throughout Europe and the United States.
 Appointed by Leopold himself, the commission reported horrific testimony, facts on deaths and mutilations, and letters obtained from the Congo Administration documenting the abuses.
 Leopold could not refute his own commission's findings.
 Leopold yielded the Congo Free State to Belgium in exchange for a financial settlement in 1908.
-He died, aged 74, the following year and was never judged.
+He died, aged 74, the following year.